Vateria indica

 Vateria indica, the white dammar, is a species of tree in the family Dipterocarpaceae.
 It is endemic to the Western Ghats mountains in India.
 It is threatened by habitat loss.
 It is a large canopy or emergent tree frequent in tropical wet evergreen forests of the low and mid-elevations (below 1200 m).

 Description

 Shape, trunk, and bark

 Evergreen trees with cylindrical, straight boles, growing up to 40 m tall, occasionally up to 60 m.
 In evergreen forests, the trees can grow to large girth, with an individual reaching up to 5.26 m in girth recorded in Kodagu.
 The bark is smooth, grey with green and white blotches on the trunk and a cream colored blaze.
 On scarring, it exudes a white, aromatic resin.
-The tree has dense foliage in a oval or dome-like canopy.
+The tree has dense foliage in an oval or dome-like canopy.
 The young branchlets are nearly cylindrical and have stellate (star-shaped) hairs.

 Leaves

 The leaves, which are simple, alternate, and arranged in a spiral around the twigs, are leathery, about 8-27 x 4.5–10 cm in size, glabrous, elliptic-oblong, with a short pointed tip, rounded base, and entire margin.
 The young leaf flush is a dark red or maroon, turning to pinkish red and green as the leaf matures.
 The petioles are 2 to 3.5 cm long, swollen at apex, and nearly glabrous, with narrow lateral stipules that fall off.
 The venation of the leaves comprises 13 to 20 pairs of secondary nerves, with closely parallel tertiary nerves at right angles to the secondaries.